mre/endler.dev/content/2018/keyboard/index.md

 +++
-title="Switching from a German to a US Keyboard Layout - Is It Worth It?" date=2018-09-02 updated=2021-04-01
+title="Switching from a German to a US Keyboard Layout - Is It Worth It?" date=2018-09-02 updated=2021-04-24
 [taxonomies]
 tags=["dev"]

 [extra]
-subtitle="(For Programmers)"
 credits = [
   {name = "Simon Brüggen", url="https://github.com/m3t0r" },
 ]
 +++

-For the first three decades of my life, I've used a German keyboard layout.
-A few months ago, I switched to a US layout.
+For the first three decades of my life, I've exclusively used a German keyboard layout for programming.
+In 2018, I finally switched to a US layout.
 This post summarizes my thoughts around the topic.
 I was looking for a similar article before jumping the gun, but I couldn't find one &mdash; so I wrote it.

+{{ figure(src='keychron.jpg', caption='My current keyboard (as of April 2021), the low-profile, tenkeyless Keychron K1 is close to my favorite input device.
+Yes, I got the RGB version. &mdash; [Amazon referral link](https://amzn.to/3tRatjU).') }}

-## Why Switch?
+## Why Switch To the US Layout?

-I was reasonably efficient when writing prose, but felt like a [lemur on a piano](https://www.etsy.com/listing/896826954/funny-piano-art-print-leptodactylous-aye) when programming: lots of finger-stretching while trying to the special keys, `{`, `;`, or `/`.
+I was reasonably efficient when writing prose, but felt like a [lemur on a piano](https://www.etsy.com/listing/896826954/funny-piano-art-print-leptodactylous-aye) when programming: lots of finger-stretching while trying to reach the special keys like `{`, `;`, or `/`.

 {{ figure(src="KB_Germany.svg", caption="German Keyboard Layout", credits="[Image by Wikipedia](https://commons.wikimedia.org/w/index.php?curid=1058095)") }}

 Here's [Wikipedia's polite
 explanation](https://en.wikipedia.org/wiki/German_keyboard_layout) why the
-German keyboard **sucks** for programming:
+German keyboard **sucks for programming**:

 > Like many other non-American keyboards, German keyboards change the right Alt
 > key into an <b>Alt Gr key to access a third level</b> of key assignments.
 This is